MyPortugalHoliday.com

 Lisbon in September

-There is so much to do and see in Lisbon, there is the ancient cobbled streets of Alfama, the grand plazas of Baixa, charming yellow trams to ride and the picturesque district of Belem to discover.
-Along with the vast array of sights, there is buzzing nightlife, a flourishing artisan scene and a social atmosphere about the city.
+There is so much to do and see in Lisbon.
+There are the ancient cobbled streets of Alfama, the grand plazas of Baixa, charming yellow trams to ride, and the picturesque district of Belém to discover.
+Along with the vast array of sights, there is buzzing nightlife, a flourishing artisan scene, and a social atmosphere about the city.

 Lisbon castle